aristosp/Computer-Vision-Projects/README.md

 2) Using SVM classifier

 Experiment using different values of k and different types of kernels.

+<b>Fourth project: Image classification using custom and pre-trained architectures</b>
+Given an image dataset depicting traffic signs, classify them using:
+1) A custom-made network
+2) Using pre-trained networks

-The images are stored in a zip in the following link: https://drive.google.com/file/d/1i6slTI9tzgxCKIeOBis1vYk6NX21q0bR/view?usp=share_link
+The images for the third and fourth project are stored in a zip in the following link: https://drive.google.com/file/d/1i6slTI9tzgxCKIeOBis1vYk6NX21q0bR/view?usp=share_link